jdangerx/ehhapp/README.markdown

 $ # do what you need to do to install docker-compose
 $ git clone git@github.com:ehhopp/ehhapp
 $ cd ehhapp
-ehhapp $ docker-compose up --build ehhapp # --build is optional, it just rebuilds the image
+ehhapp $ docker-compose up ehhapp-dev
 ```

 If there aren't any errors, the server should be accessible at `localhost:4567`.

-To get rid of the authentication requirement during local development, add this to `ehhapp/config.yaml`:
+To get rid of the authentication requirement during local development, add this to `ehhapp/config.yaml` on the host machine:

 ```
 auth: